Bar Exam Passing Scores by State

 UBE total scores are based on a 400-point scale, and jurisdictions set their own minimum passing scores.
 The UBE is graded on a curve, and median scores tend to be highly consistent year-to-year.

 Grading the MBE is relatively straightforward: an examinee either chooses the correct answer or not.
 The number of correct answers is the examinee’s raw score.
 Raw scores are then converted into scaled scores based on how other examinees performed.
-In 2019, the mean scaled MBE score was 138.8 (out of a maximum of 200).
-In February 2021, the mean MBE score was 134.0.
+In July 2023, the mean scaled MBE score was 140.5 (out of a maximum of 200).
+The was an increase of about 0.2 from the July 2022 mean scaled MBE score of 140.3.